CCain67/wordle-solver/README.md

 ### Usage

 You can call these functions in a Jupyter notebook.
-With an .ipynb in the same directory as wordle_solver.py, you can import these tools via:
+With an .ipynb in the root directory, you can import and run these tools via:
 ```
 from src.wordle import (
     WordleSimulator,